MicrosoftDocs/edge-developer/microsoft-edge/origin-trials/index.md

 <!-- ------------------------------ -->
 #### Perform feature detection, and provide graceful fallback

 In your website code, perform feature detection.
-For best practices for feature detection, see [Implementing feature detection](https://developer.mozilla.org/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) at MDN.
+See [Implementing feature detection](https://developer.mozilla.org/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) at MDN.

 In your website code, provide graceful fallback mechanisms in case the origin-trial token expires, or in case the Microsoft Edge feature team ends the origin trial.
 Treat origin trials as experimental.